joe-tingsanchali-sonarsource/community-guides/dotnet-coverage-test-data-import-guide.md

 * sonar.cs.vscoveragexml.reportsPaths
     * Path to Visual Studio Code Coverage report.
 Multiple paths may be comma-delimited, or included via wildcards.
+    * Ensure that you have converted the code coverage report from Binary into XML (see "Convert the Code Coverage Report from Binary into XML" section on our [[Coverage & Test Data] Generate Reports for C#, VB.net](https://community.sonarsource.com/t/coverage-test-data-generate-reports-for-c-vb-net/9871) Community guide)
 * sonar.cs.dotcover.reportsPaths
     * Path to dotCover coverage report.
 * sonar.cs.opencover.reportsPaths